Search

 Previous Election Events

-The second Presidential Elections was conducted on 9 January 2005 based on Law No. 13 of 1995 under the supervision of the CEC.
-Whereas, the second Legislative Elections was held on 25 January 2006, according to Law No. 9 of 2005.
+The second presidential elections were conducted on January 9, 2005, as per Law No. (13) of 1995, under the supervision of the CEC led by Dr. Hanna Nasir as its Chairman, which oversaw the second legislative elections held on January 25, 2006, organized as per Law No. (9) of 2005.

 return to Top